diffplug/gitfromscratch/manuscript/branches/reflog/reflog.md

 Have you ever slid your finger around a roll of tape, feeling for the little edge you can pry up?
 If you wanna be sure to find it, you can put a sticky note on the tip.
 Branches serve exactly that function in git.

-If you lose the tip of a string of commits in git, they are effectively "deleted".
+If you lose the tip of a chain of commits in git, they are effectively "deleted".
 As an example, let's delete our life's work.

 1. Do your life's work.
 2. Commit it into git for safe keeping.